kswope/stale-cache/README.md

 saving a lot of bandwidth, and hopefully other resources too since it was smart enough not to run the same database query.

-### Invalidating caches, welcome to your nightmare.

-So your server gets a request, along with a token that means "last time I made this request, you gave me data, along with this token.
-If you tell me this token is "OK", I'll asume the data I have stored locally is the same that you would give me now, so I'll just use what I already have."

-So how do you know if, at the server side, this token is still valid?
-That's your problem, but I 'll give you a lucky scenario.
-Lets say you have a online forum that is heavily read but seldom posted to.
-When the client downloads a page, you return the results along with a token you generated, probably a UUID, but it could be anything, and you could reuse the same one for all users, its up to you, and you stick it into your database (or memcached, etc).
-When the user requests this page again, you check if the token is still there, and you return "OK" in the token field and nothing else.
-You just saved yourself a trillion gigabytes of bandwidth.

-Remember when we said this forum was heavily read but seldom posted to?
-Well somebody eventually posts something.
-Since this is a super simple scenario and you are super lazy you just simply delete all tokens, or the only token, forcing all fresh() calls to use fresh data instead of the local caches.

-Notice that there's in implicit mapping between every token and **all** the data relating to posts?
-Instead you might want to relate the tokens to each different category in your forum.
-Now instead of just sticking a token into a table, you put it in a table which has a foreign key to a "category".
-Now when somebody posts to that category, you delete just those tokens related to that category.

-Your tokens can get more and more fine grained in their data associations but the more you push it, the more complicated everything gets, until you will screw it up and not even realize it.
-Invalidating caches correctly is very difficult, but adding this feature was easy, so I couldn't resist, but don't hate me when your users keep hitting reload and nothing has changed even though it obviously should have.

 ### Overriding defaults

 Along with the required execute() passed to staleCacheConfig everything in src/defaults.js can be overridden.